Sports & Games

 Which Are The Best Gymnastics Teams?

-The Soviet Union and Japan have dominated in the second half of the 20th century especially in the artistic gymnastics.
+The Soviet Union and Japan have dominated in the second half of the 20th century especially in the artistic aerobics.
 Currently, Russia, China, Japan, Romania, and the United State are the top teams in the Artistic Gymnastics.

 Russia and former Soviet countries like Belarus, Ukraine have acquired the most Olympic medals in the Rhythmic gymnastics.